– About us –

-Dr Steve Migden, as well as his two senior associates, Dr Sherry Henig and Jeff Dvorak, have considerable experience with a wide range of young people and their needs.
+Both Dr Steve Migden and Dr Sherry Henig have considerable experience with a wide range of young people and their needs.

 Steve Migden has held professional and supervisory positions in: a psychiatric day treatment center for children and adolescents; a hospital-based learning disabilities assessment program; university-based doctoral and post-doctoral psychology training clinics; and a residential treatment center for adolescents.
 He has served on a variety of professional committees, including those dealing with learning disabilities, psycho-educational assessment, adolescent substance abuse, and best practices in educational consultation.
-He is a Certified Educational Planner (CEP), as well as a full Professional Member of the Independent Educational Consultants’ Association, where he has served on the Board of Directors and held a number of other leadership positions.
+He is a Certified Educational Planner (CEP), as well as a full Professional Member of the Independent Educational Consultants’ Association (IECA), where he has served on the Board of Directors and held a number of other leadership positions.

 Sherry Henig has thousands of hours of clinical experience with children, adolescents and young adults.
-A full professional member of the Independent Educational Consultants’ Association, Sherry also has the distinction of being a Certified Educational Planner, a designation that is only given to those who have achieved the highest level of competence in educational consulting.
+A full professional member of the Independent Educational Consultants’ Association (IECA), Sherry also has the distinction of being a Certified Educational Planner (CEP), a designation that is only given to those who have achieved the highest level of competence in educational consulting.

-In total, this team has been involved in hundreds of placements and has made close to a thousand first hand site visits to schools and special programs throughout the country.
-In these visits, each of us meets with students, teachers, administrators and clinicians, gaining personal knowledge of each setting.
+In total, Steve and Sherry have advised hundreds of families, and they have made close to a thousand first hand site visits to schools and special programs throughout the country.
+In these visits, Steve and Sherry meet with students, teachers, administrators and clinicians, gaining personal knowledge of each setting.
 Please click here to see a list of many of the locations we’ve visited.